 - Heart disease

 Doctors often monitor CRP over time to evaluate treatment response and disease activity rather than relying on a single reading.
+Women experiencing joint pain, fatigue or hormonal changes should consider combining CRP with a women’s health lab panel for a fuller diagnostic picture.

 Can CRP Test Detect HIV?